mkforde/hugo-portfolio-demo/README.md

 # replace MyFreshWebsite with name of your website
 ```

-> This will create a folder for your webpage.
+> This creates a folder for your webpage.

 3. Follow [Install/Updating PaperMod](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation#installingupdating-papermod) guide to install the theme.
 4. Edit your `hugo.yml` to fit your preferences: take a look at [demo config](./hugo.yml) and [hugo-paperMod Example](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite?tab=readme-ov-file) for reference.